betatim/TimsHome/content/pages/about.md

   International Committee of the Red Cross to develop a [better body bag][cdsbbb] for mass-casualty situations.

-* lead two geographically distributed teams developing the simulation and pattern recognition software of two sub-detectors of the LHCb experiment to evaluate the performance and inform the design for the upgrade of the experiment.
+* Lead two geographically distributed teams developing the simulation and pattern recognition software of two sub-detectors of the LHCb experiment to evaluate the performance and inform the design for the upgrade of the experiment.